Shredmetal/llmtest/docs/getting-started/quickstart.md

 ### What This Example Demonstrates

 1. Real Application Testing
-    - Tests an actual LLM-based application
+    - Tests an actual LLM application

 2. Behavioral Testing Power
     - The bot provides a detailed, accurate response